14 Health Foods That Aren’t Healthy

 2. Frozen Veggie Burgers

 Real talk, plant-based eating has become trendy, but truth be told you can do any type of diet well and you can also do any type of diet poorly.
 Processed food is processed food, it doesn’t matter if it contains meat or plants.
-Many commercial veggie burger patties are made of processed soy, gluten and grains, and little to no actual vegetables.
-Although these items might be plant-based, their list of ingredients can be just a troublesome as a processed hot-dog making them a less than ideal choice.
+Many commercial veggie burger patties are made of processed soy, gluten, and grains, and little to no actual vegetables.
+Although these items might be plant-based, their list of ingredients can be just as troublesome as a processed hot dog making them a less-than-ideal choice.

 3. Veggies Chips

-What makes potato chips unhealthy is not the fact that they are made of potatoes, it is the fact that they are deep-fried in processed vegetable oils and covered with artificial flavours and added sodium.
-In fact, potatoes are an incredibly healthy food, a rich source of vitamin B6, potassium and vitamin C, and a great source of fibre, so take away the deep-fried version and you have an incredibly healthy food.
-If your carrots are carrots, your beets and beets, and your parsnips are parsnips, that’s one thing, but deep frying them into chips doesn’t make them any healthier.
+What makes potato chips unhealthy is not the fact that they are made of potatoes, it is the fact that they are deep-fried in processed vegetable oils and covered with artificial flavors and added sodium.
+In fact, potatoes are an incredibly healthy food, a rich source of vitamin B6, potassium, and vitamin C, and a great source of fiber, so take away the deep-fried version and you have an incredibly healthy food.
+If your carrots are carrots, your beets, and beets, and your parsnips are parsnips, that’s one thing, but deep frying them into chips doesn’t make them any healthier.

 4. Flavoured Yogurts

-In comparison to other breakfast options like cereals, pancakes and croissants, flavoured yogurts often seem like a healthier choice, however that is truly not the case.
-Most flavoured yogurts have over 10g, and upwards of 20g, of sugar per 3/4 cup serving.
-(For reference, a chocolate dip donut has 13g of sugar.)
-Although yogurt and fruit might be healthy on their own, the combination of added sugars, syrups and preservatives in the pre-made flavoured versions are less than ideal.
+In comparison to other breakfast options like cereals, pancakes, and croissants, flavored yogurts often seem like a healthier choice, however that is truly not the case.
+Most flavored yogurts have over 10g, and upwards of 20g, of sugar per 3/4 cup serving.
+(For reference, a chocolate dip doughnut has 13g of sugar.)
+Although yogurt and fruit might be healthy on their own, the combination of added sugars, syrups, and preservatives in the pre-made flavored versions is less than ideal.